 WithLove.am: Using E-Commerce to Showcase Armenia’s Artisan Economy

 Boxed subscription services like Birch Box and Blue Apron are changing the way we shop.
-And while this may be bad news for American malls and department stores, whose demise is marked by rapidly closing brick and mortar retail venues (according to an industry think tank, 6,879 stores will have closed in the US in 2017)—it may be great news for Armenia, whose geopolitics has long created a literal and figurative barrier between its small business owners and an international customer base.
+And although that may be bad news for American malls and department stores, their demise foretold by rapidly closing brick-and-mortar retail venues (according to an industry think tank, 6,879 stores will have closed in the US in 2017)—it may be great news for Armenia, the geopolitics of which has long created a literal and figurative barrier between its small business owners and international customers.

-On December 1, WithLove.am, the first boxed product start-up highlighting handcrafted items from Armenia, released its third annual collection in 250 limited edition sets to the U.S. online market.
-After two sold-out years, the WithLove team’s ambitions for the future include more frequent releases throughout the calendar year.
+On December 1, WithLove.am, the first boxed-product startup highlighting handcrafted items from Armenia, released its third annual collection in 250 limited edition sets to the U.S. online market.
+After two sold-out years, WithLove team’s ambitions for the future include more frequent releases throughout the calendar year.

-The products are remarkable because of their craftsmanship, innovation on ancient techniques, applicability to everyday cosmopolitan life and, most of all, the stories they tell.
-That last point is a big part of what sets WithLove apart from all artisan-focused brands–when sourcing products, they look for artisans with powerful stories and foreground them in their marketing.
+The products are remarkable because of their craftsmanship, innovation of ancient techniques, applicability to everyday cosmopolitan life, and, most of all, the stories they tell.
+That last point is a big part of what sets WithLove apart from artisan-focused brands: When sourcing products, the company looks for artisans with powerful stories and place them in the foreground of their marketing.

 This slideshow requires JavaScript.

-“And we do this in an empowered way, “ says Yahjian, “You will never see us neglect to name an artisan or provide their direct contacts when advertising their products.
-You will also never see us waxing poetic about their socio-economic status–these are proud small business owners, period.
+“And we do this in an empowering way,” said Yahjian.
+“You will never see us neglect to name an artisan or provide their direct contacts when advertising their products.
+You will also never see us waxing poetic about their socioeconomic status: These are proud small business owners, period.
 We are interested only in collaboration and see them as equal stakeholders in getting their product to the US market.”

 WithLove has aspired to curate the best of the country’s artisan economy, selecting one-of-a-kind items with universal appeal, sometimes from little-known craftspeople located in remote parts of the country.
 Some artisans operate so locally, in fact, that their feature on WithLove’s online store doubles as their debut into the digital realm—outside of word-of-mouth references or Facebook, which is commonplace in Armenia.

-In the past, artisan partners have ranged from indie urban designers, like architect-turned-jeweler Armine Harutyunyan of Yerevan, whose sterling silver pendants were featured last year, to rural operations like that of Honey.am, whose organic honey grown in the village of Haytagh anchored WithLove’s first collection.
+In the past, artisan partners have ranged from indie urban designers, like architect-turned-jeweler Armine Harutyunyan of Yerevan, whose sterling silver pendants were featured last year, to rural operations like that of Honey.am, with its organic honey, harvested in the village of Haytagh, anchoring WithLove’s first collection.

-This spirit of discovery is the root of the concept behind WithLove, which is an initiative of Sosé and Allen’s Legacy Foundation.
+This spirit of discovery is at the root of the concept behind WithLove, which is an initiative of the Sosé and Allen’s Legacy Foundation.

 After Sosé and Allen’s untimely passing in 2013, Thomassian found a bag of business cards with notes on all kinds of different creative people his sister had interacted with.
 It sparked the idea to help share those treasures with the rest of the world.